distributedlife/pfb2/readme.md

 - The spaced repetition is back WITH the dynamic algorithm that tailors to how good you are.

+# Requires
+- Sinatra hosts the thing
+- YAML files provide content
+- MongoDB is used for persistence.
+It should run on localhost and the usual port.
+It should not be public.

 # Immediate Plans

 - Add translation in: See the English, remember the language and how to say it.